 The company is required to maintain at least 9% of total adjusted liabilities as highly liquid assets capable of being converted to cash within 24 hours to satisfy APRA's prudential standards to qualify as Minimum Liquid Holdings asset (MLH).
-However, Hume's policy requires a minimum of 12% of liabilities to be held in MLH qualifying assets to maintain adequate funds to meet customer withdrawal requests.
-Should the liquidity ratio fall below Hume's trigger levels.
-Management and the Board are to address the matter and ensure that more liquid funds are obtained from new deposits and borrowing facilities available.
+However, the company's policy requires a minimum of 12% of liabilities to be held in MLH qualifying assets to maintain adequate funds to meet customer withdrawal requests.
+Should the liquidity ratio fall below the company's trigger levels, Management and the Board are to address the matter and ensure that more liquid funds are obtained from new deposits and borrowing facilities available.

-As at 30 June 2015, the company held 16.00% of total adjusted liabilities as MLH qualifying assets (2014 -15.55%).
-The average during the financial year was 16.15% (2014 - 16.16%).
+As at 30 June 2016, the company held 16.74% of total adjusted liabilities as MLH qualifying assets (2015 -16.00%).
+The average during the financial year was 16.50% (2015 - 16.15%).